-24.01 Schedules
+24.1 Schedules

-All employees will be paid in accordance with the wage and classification schedules set out in Schedule 1 (for Component I) and Schedule 2 (for Component II).
-Effective September 1, 2013 pay will be by way of deposit to the credit of a employee's account in a savings institution identified by the employee.
+All employees will be paid in accordance with the wage and classification schedules set out in Schedule 1 (for Component 1) and Schedule 2 (for Component II.
+Pay will be by way of deposit to the credit of an employee's account in a savings institution identified by the employee.
+The pay statement will include: the employer's name and address, the hours worked by the employee, the employee's wage rate, whether paid hourly, on a salary basis, any money, allowance or other payment the employee is entitled to, the amount of each deduction from the employee's wages and the purpose of each deduction and the employee's gross and net wages.

-24.02 Deductions
+24.2 Deductions